gitter-badger/ckanext-widgets/README.md

 Ckanext-widgets ([español](/LEEME.md))
 ============

-This is a CKAN extension to create embedabble responsive widgets in other sites.
+This is a CKAN extension to create embedabble responsive widgets of the dataset views in other sites in the route (/dataset/{id}/widget).
+This is WIP.

 This extension supports CKAN 2.2 and up.

 ##Installation / Setup